Davivp23/MACD-RSI-Indicator/README.md

 ## License

-MIT License - The code and content in this repository are licensed under the MIT License.
+GNU GPL v3 license - The code and content in this repository are licensed under the GNU GPL v3 license.
 See the `LICENSE` file for more information.